foundry-vtt-community/wiki.js/development/api/document/active-effect.md

 ### Actor#applyActiveEffects

+> Stub
+> This section is a stub, you can help by contributing to it.

 ### applyActiveEffect hook

+> Stub
+> This section is a stub, you can help by contributing to it.

 ### `type` and `system`
+> Stub
+> This section is a stub, you can help by contributing to it.

 ___
 ## Specific Use Cases

+> Stub
+> This section is a stub, you can help by contributing to it.

 ### Status Effects
+> Stub
+> This section is a stub, you can help by contributing to it.

 ___
 ## Troubleshooting
+> Stub
+> This section is a stub, you can help by contributing to it.